 ABR Photoshop brushes applications

-Photoshop and Photoshop elements are not the only applications that support ABR brushes, you can load them via Postworkshop Pro as well as GIMP and PSP.
+Photoshop and PS Elements are not the only applications that support ABR brushes, you can load them via Postworkshop Pro as well as GIMP and PSP.
 The applications do depend on the version of the ABR format so not all formats can be read.